mathematicalmaker/M5Stack-PCB-Tester/README.md

 const int labelFontSize = 2;
 ```

 ## Usage

 1. Connect the MCP23017 to the M5Stack and the PCB to be tested, ensuring that the wiring matches the pin mapping in the code.
 2. Upload the code (from the `/src` directory) to your M5Stack using the Arduino IDE or PlatformIO.
 3. Power on the M5Stack.
-4. Select the desired test configuration by pressing the corresponding button:
+4. Select the PCB layout to test by pressing the corresponding button:
-    -   **Button A:** Selects the first test configuration.
+    -   **Button A:** Selects the first PCB layout.
-    -   **Button B:** Selects the second test configuration.
+    -   **Button B:** Selects the second PCB layout.
-    -   **Button C:** Selects the third test configuration.
+    -   **Button C:** Selects the third PCB layout.
 5. Observe the test results on the M5Stack screen:
-    -   Green circles indicate that all connections in a group are correct.
+    -   Green circles indicate that all connections in a net are correct.
-    -   Red circles indicate a continuity break or a short with another group.
+    -   Red circles indicate a continuity break or a short with another net.
 6. Check the serial monitor for detailed failure information.

 ## Serial Output Example

 If a failure is detected, you’ll see output similar to the following in the serial monitor:

 ```
-Group continuity test failed: Pin 7 did not read LOW Short detected: Group 2's first pin is LOW while testing Group 0
+Net continuity test failed: Pin 7 did not read LOW Short detected: Net 2's first pin is LOW while testing Net 0
 ```

 ## Troubleshooting